Build vs Buy (Trading Platform)

 • Audit requirements: who changed limits, who approved payouts

 Python (often with FastAPI) is excellent for rapid development of API layers, admin tooling, and data pipelines.
-It's also popular for ML workflows (fraud signals, anomaly detection).
 The key is keeping execution-critical components isolated and performance-tested.

 Frequently Asked Questions